Programmes and Regulations

 Value Education:

-Internship during the summer vacation between semester IV and V, will help the students to gain valuable work experience, that connects classroom knowledge to real world experience.
+Internship, during the summer vacation between semester IV and V, will help the students to gain valuable work experience, that connects classroom knowledge to real world experience.

 Professional Competency Skill: